 Spending time with dogs, cats, or other pets provides the elderly with several important physical, emotional, and mental benefits that can increase their quality of life.
-If your senior loved one is receiving aged care in North Coast, consider including pet therapy as part of the process for these reasons.
+If seniors need professional home care, North Coast families can consider including pet therapy as part of the process for these reasons.

 1. Decreased Risk of Depression